cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl get pods -o wide
     ```

-Each pod is ephemeral, so using the IP address will only be valid for as long as the pod is alive.
+Deployments exists until they are explicitly removed, but each pod is ephemeral, so using the IP address will only be valid for as long as the pod is alive.

 1. Let's delete a pod and see what happens.